kaisellgren/mailer/README.md

     ..username = 'your gmail username'
     ..password = 'your gmail password'; // Note: if you have Google's "app specific passwords" enabled,
                                         // you need to use one of those here.

+  // How you use and store passwords is up to you.
+Beware of storing passwords in plain.

   // Create our email transport. var emailTransport = new SmtpTransport(options);